nayan-khemka/BootCamp/README.md

 This is the repository for Unext Shell Technical Training Bootcamp.
-The project is an Energy Monitoring System.
 Over 2 weeks, different functionalities will be added depending on the trainig topic for the day.
 The repository is for Sumona Sud.
+The repository includes details for:
+- Energy Monitoring System
+- ESwap battery delivery system
+-